kfoley123/tipCalculator/README.md

 ## Description

-The purpose of this app is to show hoe much each person in a party owes given a specific bill and tip amount.
+The purpose of this app is to show how much each person in a party owes given a specific bill and tip amount.
 Bill can be split by up to 6 people and the tip can be chosen from 10%, 15%, 20% or a custom amount.

-I created this app to practise using useState as well as classnames in React.
+I created this app to practise using the useState hook as well as the classnames package in React.

 ---